Nef and big divisors on toric weak Fano 3-folds: Proof of Theorems

+If $h^0(X, L_2+K_X)\not=0$, then we continue the same argument for $L_2$.
+By induction we obtain the proof of Theorem~\ref{int:tm0}. $\Box$

-If the anti-canonical divisor $-K_X$ of a nonsingular toric variety $X$ is nef, then it is nef and big, hence, there exists a polarized toric variety $(Y, A)$ and a surjective morphism $\pi: X \to Y$ such that $-K_X\cong \pi^*A$.
-Since $Y$ has only rational singularity, we see that $A= -K_Y$ and $Y$ is Gorenstein.
+If the anti-canonical divisor $-K_X$ of a Gorenstein toric variety $X$ is nef, then it is nef and big, hence, there exists a polarized toric variety $(Y, A)$ and a surjective morphism $\pi: X \to Y$ such that $-K_X\cong \pi^*A$.
+Since $Y$ has only rational singularity, we see that $A= -K_Y$ and $Y$ is a Gorenstein Fano 3-fold.